Greater Manila Area: Road

-New Manila International Airport in Bulacan, developed by San Miguel Corporation, is expected to open its first phase in 2027.

 Governance and planning

 Unlike Metro Manila, which is managed by the Metropolitan Manila Development Authority (MMDA), the Greater Manila Area lacks a central governing body.
 Coordination is carried out through the Department of Economy, Planning, and Development (DEPDev) along with provincial governments.

 The Luzon Urban Beltway has been a recurring feature in national development strategies, conceived to promote industrial clustering and global competitiveness.

 Environmental and social issues

 Traffic congestion in Metro Manila remains among the worst globally.
 In 2024, the TomTom Traffic Index ranked Metro Manila as the most congested city in the world.
 Economic losses due to congestion were already estimated at ₱3 billion per day in 2012, with projections that this could double by 2030.

 Air quality remains a major concern, with vehicle emissions accounting for over 80% of air pollution in Metro Manila.
 A 2023 policy paper estimated thousands of premature deaths annually in the capital region due to particulate matter exposure.